okviz/okviz.github.io/_docs/smart-filter-pro/options/mode/cross-filtering.md

 <img src="images/cross-filtering-every-field-3.png" width="700">

 The above example is a simplistic one citing only two fields in Smart Filter Pro.
 You can use this feature in multiple fields selection as well.

+### Every field and values

+Like the `Every field` option, but excluded datapoints values are also filtered out.
+This option has been introduced in [v2.3.1.0](../../changelog.md#v2310).

 ### Sequential